AllenLi0110/AllenLi0110/README.md

 ## Hey There is always a better way.

 ### Introduction

 - Hi 👋, I'm Allen.
 - I am an engineer.
 - I am passionate about Industrial engineering and using my coding ability to improve the work environment.
 - I’m currently learning Coding(Vue, JavaScript, Node.js and MySQL)
-- How to reach me allen.li.service@gmail.com
+- How to reach me: allen.li.service@gmail.com
+- How to know me: www.allenliservice.site

 <h3 align="left">Languages and Tools:</h3>